falconmick/tdd-demo/packages/slide/slides.md

 <v-drag pos="'circleTwo'" v-mark="{ at: 1, color: '#934', type: 'circle' }"></v-drag>

 <!--
-Refactor is a key part of the "design" aspect of test driven design.
-If you have been following TDD correctly your solution will be as minimalistic as possible.
-Does the world's most understandable and maintainable code come into existence for free?
-Normally not, so the refactor stage is to make code that you feel comfortable checking that code in.
+Refactor is a key part of the **design** aspect of test driven design.
+If you have been following TDD correctly, your solution will be as **minimalistic** as possible.
+Does the world's most **understandable and maintainable code** come into existence for free?
+Normally not,
+so the **refactor stage** is to make code that you feel **comfortable** checking in.

 {click}
-In this specific instance our refactoring is required to remove duplication between our test which defines 4 as the expected result and our implementation which just parrots it back to us.
+In this specific instance, our refactoring is required to **remove duplication**
+between our test, which defines **4 as the expected result**, and our implementation, which just parrots it back to us.
 -->

 ---